khoapmd/flask-restx-backend-controller/README.md

    docker exec -it flask-restx python auth_endpoints/password_hash.py
    ```

-   Follow the prompts to create a username and password.
+   Follow the prompts to create an email and password.
 The script will generate a password hash.

 4. **Add User to Database**

-   Manually add the username and password hash to the User table in the database.
+   Manually add the email and password hash to the User table in the database.

 ### Development Environment